experientials/ziloo/Hardware/EXPANSION.md

 The system I/O expander controls mPCIe_PERST which resets PCIe.
 PCIE_CLKREQ_B is a direct pin on the SoM.
-USB1_SS_SEL is a direct pin on the SoM.
+PCIE_WAKE_B is a direct pin on the SoM.

 TODO consider bootup default state of I/O Expanders.
 USB must not connect M.2 by default